kryptx/nexus-cg/Rules.md

 # NEXUS: The Convergence
 ## Player Rulebook (v0.3)

 Welcome to **NEXUS: The Convergence**, a 2–5 player strategic card game of network building, resource management, and dynamic interdependence.
-Your goal is to grow your network, harness resources, and leverage "convergence" links to activate powerful effects—aiming to be the first to reach **25 Victory Points (VP)** or trigger the end game by depleting the Node card deck.
+Your goal is to skillfully grow your network, harness vital resources, and leverage powerful "convergence" links, ultimately aiming to achieve supremacy through strategic expansion and interconnectedness.

 ---